FIGARO

 source ~/miniconda3/etc/profile.d/conda.sh

-Then create your own FIGARO environment:
+Then create your own FIGARO environment using my FIGARO yml file:

 wget https://john-quensen.com/wp-content/uploads/2023/12/figaro_conda.yml